-- (a) Write a LR grammar which accepts the same language, respects the desired operator precedence, and is such that alternation is left-associative, but concatenation is right-associative.
-(Note: You need not prove that your grammar is LR.) - (b) Write the parse tree for the expression a|bc d|e using the LR grammar. - 3.
+- (a) Write a LR grammar that accepts the same language, respects the desired operator precedence, and is such that alternation is left-associative, but concatenation is right-associative.
+(Note: You need not prove that your grammar is LR.) - (b) Write the parse tree for the expression a|bcd|e using the LR grammar. - 3.
 Dragon 4.6.2.
 You will find it useful to construct the LR(0) automaton while you are building the SLR items and the parsing table. - 4.
 Dragon 4.6.3 - 5.
-Dragon 4.6.6

-6. Consider the following grammar:
+Consider the following grammar: